The story starts now and is written in chalk not ink. We’re changing the narrative.

 ‘An experience of meeting people of such resilience….defenders of oppressed…my heart broke and mended in many waves . eyes opened ..it was humbling….and uplifting ..an emotional explosion.’
 David Derbyshire

-If you’d like to help fund this event or are care experienced or a care giver and want to attend in 2019, contact Amanda: firstname.lastname@example.org
+We’re fundraising for 2019, part of #CareExpWeek #NCLW.
+If you’d like to help fund this event donate here, or if you are care experienced or a care giver and want to attend in 2019, contact Amanda: firstname.lastname@example.org

 Some of the books/references I used in no particular order: